brice/seven-adventure/Week5/README.md

 We can see in this example differences between atom (that match itself) and variable (that take values).

-Pattern Matching also work with list :
+* Pattern Matching also work with list :

+Exemple :

     > List = [1,2,3].
     [1,2,3]